-While I have used the marriage comparison for years and am certainly not the only one to do so (e.g., Wasserman, 2008), I would like to recognize the many co-teachers who routinely go above and beyond in their daily interactions with children and with each other.
-Many co-teachers gave me permission to come into their classes and to use their pictures.
-Special thanks to those teachers at the CHIME Institute (preschool, elementary and middle schools), Granada Hills Charter High School, Montebello School District and Lincoln County School District.
-Thanks to the many professionals who have contributed to the concept of co-teaching, but especially to those good friends who have helped me as I conceptualized my contribution to the field over the years: Lisa Dieker, Claire Hughes, Sally Spencer, Rachel Friedman Narr, Wendy Lochner, Jeni Huber, and Lynne Cook.
-A special "shout-out" goes to Sally Spencer who actually tried to co-teach with me during the writing of this book; in retrospect, not something I would recommend.
-Luckily, we had a solid relationship and, many laughs and groans later, our marriage stood up to a very rocky semester.
+While I have used the marriage comparison for years, and am certainly not the only one to do so (e.g., Wasserman, 2008), I would like to recognize the many co-teachers who routinely go above and beyond in their daily interactions with children and with each other.
+Many co-teachers gave me permission to come into their classes and to use their pictures-special thanks to those teachers at the CHIME Institute, Granada Hills Charter High School, and Montebello School District.
+Thanks to the many professionals who have contributed to the concept of co-teaching, but especially to those good friends who have helped me as I conceptualized my contribution to the field over the years: Lisa Dieker, Claire Hughes, Sally Spencer, Rachel Friedman Narr, Wendy Lochner, and Lynne Cook.
 In addition, I would like to thank Dr. Linda Hutchinson, my very first co-teacher.
-Not only did Linda give me a wonderful experience coteaching, which has led to my focus and research over the past 17 years, she also gave me her son in marriage.
-So, if you begin to doubt that successful co-teaching can exist, just remind yourself that I did it-with my mother-in-law no less!
-(For those of you who are single and looking, I highly recommend finding a co-teacher who has an available and very good-looking son, daughter, or friend.
+Not only did Linda give me a wonderful experience co-teaching, which has led to my focus and research over the past fifteen years, she also gave me her son in marriage.
+So, if you begin to doubt that successful co-teaching can exist, just remind yourself that I did it-with my mother-in-law, no less.
+(For those of you who are single and looking, I highly recommend finding a co-teacher who has an available and very goodlooking son or daughter or friend.
 Whatever works for you.)
 Finally, I must also acknowledge my own family.
-My mom is my very own cheerleader, not to mention my business manager, who really helped me coordinate writing, teaching, traveling, and parenting.
-My son, Kiernan, is now four years old and is ready for Mommy to be "all done with that book!"
-My husband, Christien, has provided me with a solid, positive, and strong marriage to use as an exemplar for this book.
+My mother and sister have been my very own cheerleaders.
+My son, Kiernan, displayed a lot of patience as his mother was too often absent at dinner during the writing of this book-that's a big deal for a three- (and-a-half!) year-old.
+My husband, Christien, has always been my source for guidance, support, encouragement, and humor personally and professionally.
+Christien, you help me in so many ways, not the least of which by providing me with a solid, positive, and strong marriage to use as an exemplar to refer to as I wrote this book.
 Every day, we co-plan, co-instruct, and co-assess-some days better than others, but always with a common goal and vision.
-Lucky for us, our classroom only has one student in it.
-Wouldn't it be nice if you and your co-teacher could just start with one also?
-That would make your new relationship so much easier.
-Given how unlikely that is, however, I recommend that you read on for tips, strategies, and guidelines to make your own co-teaching marriage a successful one.
+Our classroom may only have one student in it but I think we're doing an awesome job together.
+Here's looking at many, many more productive and happy years as a team!